wheelerlab-uwec/wrmXpress-gui/docs/configuration/pipelines/tracking.md

 ## Expected output

 A CSV file with at least 11 columns: well, y, x, mass, size, ecc, signal, raw_mass, ep, frame, and particle.
 If using [Metadata](), there will be an additional column for each provided metadata data frame.

-## Configuration of the GUI

-No special configuration is required.